chriseidhof/commonmark-swift/README.md

 Originally written by Chris Eidhof, with contributions by Ole Begemann.

-Used as an example in [Advanced Swift](https://www.objc.io/books/advanced-swift/)
+Used as an example in [Advanced Swift](https://www.objc.io/books/advanced-swift/).
+It's used in production at objc.io, but if you're looking for a more stable, well maintained library, you could also take a look at [Down](http://github.com/iwasrobbed/down).

 ---